FORUMS

 Annual Forums

-Since 2017, the International Institute of Islamic Thought (IIIT) and the Institute of Knowledge Integration (IKI) have been convening scholarly forums that facilitate a transdisciplinary exchange among sociologists, scientists, environmentalists, anthropologists, historians, theologians, and social activists from the Central Eurasian region.
+Since 2017, the Institute of Knowledge Integration (IKI), supported by the International Institute of Islamic Thought (IIIT), has organized scholarly forums that promote transdisciplinary exchange among scholars, researchers, and activists from diverse academic disciplines within the Central Eurasian region.
 The primary objective of these forums is to cultivate a scholarly environment among Muslim intellectuals of the region and enable them with the skills to harmoniously integrate the Qur’anic worldview and Islamic value framework into the study of diverse intellectual and socio-religious issues.
-During the forums, participants engage in scholarly panels, round tables, workshops, and training sessions to discuss the ways to steer knowledge in a direction where its foundational revealed premises and a value-oriented approach guide it, thereby fulfilling Islamic objectives (maqāṣid) and promoting a balanced and holistic perspective.
+During the forums, participants engage in scholarly panels, roundtables, workshops, and training sessions to discuss ways to steer knowledge in a direction where its foundational revealed premises and a value-oriented approach guide it, thereby fulfilling Islamic objectives (maqāṣid) and promoting a balanced and holistic perspective.

 Additionally, interactions with participants continue beyond the forum auditoriums.
 The institute promotes mutually beneficial networking with participants of previous forums, selected papers are published as chapters in academic books, and participants frequently enroll in the institute's online educational programs or apply for research grants.